mridulraturi7/FlappyBird/README.md

 I have developed this game using LOVE2D gaming framework (version 0.10.2) with Lua as the scripting language.

 For running this game you will need to install LOVE2D on your system.

+You will also need to setup Lua in your system.